a-eski/ncsh/README.md

 ## Goals

+### Short-term

+* Fix issue with variables not working with command like 'STR="ls | sort" && $STR' after moving to linked list for parser output/VM
+* Add a builtin for changing and maintaining aliases
+* Have .ncshrc utilize builtins instead of DSL like it currently does
+* Finish set/unset & enable/disable implementations

+### Long-term

 * Incorporate traditional tab autocompletions
 * Adjust current implementation of tab 'show all' autocompletions
 * More rc file configurations